pyllyukko/user.js/README.md

 ### Updating using git

-For any of the above methods, you can keep your browser's `user.js` with the latest version available here: Clone the repository, and create a symoblic link from the appropriate location to the `user.js` file in the repository.
+For any of the above methods, you can keep your browser's `user.js` with the latest version available here: Clone the repository, and create a symbolic link from the appropriate location to the `user.js` file in the repository.
 Just run `git pull` in the repository when you want to update, then restart Firefox:

 ````
 cd ~/.mozilla/firefox